NASA-IMPACT/mbtileserver/deployment/README.md

 6. Update the image version and redeploy

-Configure `MBTILESERVER_STACK_IMAGE_VERSION` to be the image version you want to deploy, e.g., the output of your previous make.
+Configure `MBTILESERVER_STACK_IMAGE_VERSION` to be the image version you want to deploy, i.e., the output of your previous make.

 Then, deploy again: